Your glory is higher than the heavens. Psalm 8:1b

 It is this hypothesis, ‘God with us, the hope of glory’, that alone sustains our walk of faith.
 We must look beyond the natural realm and the wisdom of logic and reason if we are to embrace God’s promise.
 At times I’m spiritually nauseous seeking to keep my eyes fixed on Jesus whilst all around me the storms of life threaten to overwhelm me.

 Yet, I am not alone.
 I have as my companions those who have preceded me, the company of saints, as well as the loving, praying community of which I’m a member.
-Waverley Abbey is one such company.
-We exist to encourage a renewal of practical faith and practice throughout the world.
-Join us both for your own encouragement and to offer the encouragement of your prayer to others on this rocky road in the footsteps of Jesus.
+We should continue to encourage a renewal of practical faith and practice throughout the world.
+There is the essential need to offer the encouragement of your prayer to others on this rocky road in the footsteps of Jesus.

 Something to Consider: Can you discern Jesus walking towards you within the storm of your life?